 Hassle-free business insurance.
 100% online.
 Pay monthly with a credit card.☂️ Get Covered

-For larger companies where $100,000 isn’t enough, we have a more robust cyber liability policy that is also instant-issue.
-You can see a tailored cyber liability policy quote along with crime and property policies that specifically respond to threats larger companies are most likely to face.
+In the case of larger companies, when $100,000 may not be enough, we have a more robust Cyber Liability policy that is also instant-issue.
+You can see a tailored Cyber Liability policy quote along with Commercial Crime and Property policies that specifically respond to threats larger companies are most likely to face.
 As a business owner, protecting your company is a top priority.
 You will likely have critical gaps in your coverage if you don’t accurately acknowledge and communicate threats your company faces to your insurance broker.

-Like you, we hope our cyber liability insurance never has to kick in.
+Like you, we hope our Cyber Liability Insurance never has to kick in.
 In addition to insurance, we strongly believe that most cyber defense strategies can have a significant impact on reducing the likelihood of ever having a cyber insurance claim.
-Nonetheless, being vigilant about cybersecurity by having the appropriate coverage and policies in place is a critical part of any sound cyber defense strategy.
+Nonetheless, being vigilant about cybersecurity by having the appropriate coverage and policies in place is a critical part of keeping your company safe online.